 Whole Word Match Mode prevents matches with a portion of a word.
 For instance, when enabled, the search term “hot” would only match the word hot and not a word such as hotel.

-There is support for wildcards and quoted phrases, too.
+In Combo Search, there is support for wildcards and quoted phrases, too.
 Wildcards can be used to find portions of words, or words that start with a certain letter.
 The asterisk stands for any string of letters, so searching for A* will match all words beginning with the letter A.